 Version Properties

 Maven and Gradle can leverage properties defined at the parent project level to capture version numbers of dependencies.
 This helps sync specific dependency versions across submodules of complex projects.
 Note that versions are not always captured this way, so do not be alarmed if you do not see an entry for Log4j.
 Just move on.
-You are looking for something like the following in pom.xmlfiles:
+You are looking for something like the following in pom.xml

 <properties>